-All accidents and incidents that happen during education sessions must be recorded in the accident book and on CPOMS.
+All accidents and incidents that happen during education sessions must be recorded on Engage MIS.
 The incident must be reported to the Headteacher at Sedgemoor Manor School.
 Further investigation may be necessary and education staff must ensure they assist staff with the investigation.